L3m0nCa/coding.mwsc.team/getstarted.md

 (eg. Follows instructions from top to bottom, etc)

 ### [Code.org](https://code.org/learn)
-Activites here range from pre-reader to Grade 9+.
+Activities here range from pre-reader to Grade 9+.
-This website is a huge list of coding activites and includes some that we will mention later.
+This website is a huge list of coding activities and includes some that we will mention later.
 If you have no prior experience, basic knowledge or just want to find new resources [Code.org](https://code.org/learn) is a great website to use.

 ![image](https://user-images.githubusercontent.com/61924012/134793126-0f906cff-51cb-42b5-879a-6dd25a515dfa.png)

 ### Alternative: Apple Swift Playground
-While only being a option if you have an apple device, Swift Playground is still a good choice if you enjoy puzzles.
+While only being an option if you have an apple device, Swift Playground is still a good choice if you enjoy puzzles.
 To get it download it from the App Store.

 ![image](https://user-images.githubusercontent.com/61924012/134793260-22dde41e-7656-4a25-8d23-bf910eee6f0c.png)